nearprotocol/stakewars/challenges/challenge004.md

 - `STAKE_AMOUNT` is calculated from the data collected above
 - `WARCHEST_ID` is the account that you use to delegate funds to your pool

-Similarly, if your current stake provides two seats or more, your funds should be unstaked.
+If your current stake provides two seats or more, your funds should be unstaked and held in the warchest balance.

 Prove that your _warchest_ is deployed, providing a list of 4 transactions that staked or unstaked funds based on the seat price.
 Reply to the [Issue #500](https://github.com/nearprotocol/stakewars/issues/500) to receive 100,000 extra betanet tokens delegated to your pool.

-**Heads up:** we will run our scripts too, and will un-delegate the 100,000 tokens from your pool if:
+**Heads up:** we will run our monitoring scripts too, and will un-delegate the 100,000 tokens from your pool if:
-- you retain **two or more seats** for two epochs in a row
+- you retain **two or more seats** for three epochs in a row
-- you retain **two or more seats** for ten epochs in total
+- you retain **two or more seats** for 15 epochs in total

-We suggest to use NEAR's delegated tokens as your main stake in the pool, and use your own reserves (earned from challenges and contributions) for your warchest.
+Overall, we suggest to use NEAR's delegated tokens as your main stake in the pool, and deposit your own token reserves (earned from challenges and contributions) in the warchest account, within the pool.
 The goal is to have 100 validator seats assigned to 100 different validators.